brdohert/swagger-demo/README.md

 - Docker containerization with persistent volumes
 - Secure configuration and best practices
 - Development and production environments
+- A simple example to demonstrate Swagger docs and leveraging Cursor

 ## Project Structure